Data Analysis and Mapping with Geostatistics| Training course

 Key Features

-- This course is devoted to methodological presentations and practical exercises on real-life cases to deepen the understanding of concepts.
+- The course is devoted to theoretical and methodological presentations, the second part to practical exercises on real-life cases to deepen the understanding of concepts.
 The focus is on illustrations and practical contributions of the covered concepts.

 Who should attend

-This course is aimed at those who work with spatial data and wish to understand and put into practice the geostatistical methods for mapping: academics, agricultural engineers, air quality engineers, climatologists, environmental consultants and engineers, epidemiologists, foresters, geotechnical engineers, soil scientists, etc.
+This course is aimed at geoscientists or reservoir engineers involved in the building or use of geomodels who want a practical, synthetic, and pragmatic introduction to geostatistical methods for reservoir characterization.
+It is also designed for anyone working with spatial data who wish to understand and put into practice the geostatistical methods for mapping: academics, agricultural engineers, air quality engineers, climatologists, environmental consultants and engineers, epidemiologists, foresters, geotechnical engineers, soil scientists, etc.

 Course content